 Enveloped by a deserted rocky landscape, the mighty Fish River Canyon is one of Namibia’s greatest natural wonders and a photographer’s paradise.
-Measuring 160 kilometres in length, 27 kilometres in width and 550 meters deep, it is the second largest canyon in the world.
+Measuring 160 kilometres in length, 27 kilometres in width and 550 metres deep, it is the second largest canyon in the world.

 Snaking a path through a flat plateau in Southern Namibia, the Fish River Canyon was formed millions of years ago by a shift in the Earth's crust that caused the collapse of the valley bottom.
 Today the sheer scale of this gaping gorge is perhaps only rivalled by the USA’s Grand Canyon.
 At its base lies the meandering Fish River which, though dry for most of the year, can flood during the rainy season.